 Supermarket accident compensation claims are all unique and will be judged on the individual circumstances relative to the case.

 Before you can make a compensation claim, you must first establish whether the supermarket was to blame for your injury.
 When you are certain that you were not to blame, give us a call at Legal Helpline.

 We will offer you a free consultation where we will discuss all of the details of your claim such as when and where the injury happened, how it happened and why, and so on.
 We will also gather any other information you have managed to collect and you can ask us any questions you may have regarding the claiming process.

 Once we have all the facts and information from you that you can recall, we will then set to work on gathering further evidence such as CCTV footage.
 We will also arrange to have a copy of any medical report relating to your injury.
 If necessary, we may offer you a free, local medical if we feel it’s needed.

-How much compensation for fall in supermarket?
-How much compensation for slipping on wet floor?
-Everyone who files a compensation claim, wants to know what they might be awarded for their supermarket injury should they win.
-However, due to the large variety of accidents and injuries that could take place in a supermarket and the effect an injury may have on one person compared to that of another, it would be impossible to give an exact answer as each case in unique.
+How much compensation for a fall in the supermarket?
+How much compensation for slipping on a wet floor?
+Everyone who files a compensation claim wants to know what they might be awarded for their supermarket injury should they win.
+However, due to the large variety of accidents and injuries that could take place in a supermarket and the effect an injury may have on one person compared to that of another, it would be impossible to give an exact answer as each case is unique.

 Other factors that make up the final award amount such as medical expenses and lost income etc, are completely unique to the claimant and so will vary from case to case.